Yoon0710/RabbitSurvival_Unity/README.md

 # RabbitSurvival

-Author - Nero0710
+Author - Yoon0710

-This is a shotting game motivated by Vampire Surviviors.
+This is a shotting game motivated by Vampire Survivors.

 # Requirement